-Whether you are just beginning a career as an interior designer or advancing your current professional interior design knowledge and skills, Marymount University can fit your needs – offering two tracks in its Interior Design program.
+Whether you are just beginning a career as an interior architect or designer or advancing your current professional interior architecture + design knowledge and skills, Marymount University can fit your needs – offering two tracks in its Interior Architecture + Design program.

 - The first professional degree is for those with a baccalaureate degree not in interior design or architecture.